 Porpoises are the most common victim.
 Because they eat sea nettles and jellyfish they are the most likely to mistake the plastic bag for food.
 If they survive the swallowing of the bag, it is unlikely that they are able to continue with normal digestion and thus eventually die a slow and painful death from toxicity or intestinal blockage.

 The environmental balance of the waterways is being thrown off by the rate of plastic bags finding their way into the mouths and intestinal tracts of sea mammals.
-As one species begins to die off at an abnormal rate, every other living organism in the waterway is impacted.
+As one species begin to die off at an abnormal rate, every other living organism in the waterway is impacted.
 There are either too many or too few and changes within the environment continue to kill off yet more organisms.

 The Effects of Plastic Bags on Land